cockroachdb/docs/v2.2/architecture/replication-layer.md

 To attempt to choose an optimal node as the range's leaseholder, the current leaseholder keeps track of how many requests it receives from each locality as an exponentially weighted moving average, i.e., the more requests that come from a specific locality, the greater the value is, and will transfer the lease if doing so will reduce latency.

-Periodically (every 10 minutes by default in large clusters, but more frequently in small clusters), each leaseholder considers whether it should rebalance where the ranges replicas are or transfer the lease to another existing replica by considering 3 primary inputs:
+Periodically (every 10 minutes by default in large clusters, but more frequently in small clusters), each leaseholder considers whether it should rebalance where the range's replicas are or transfer the lease to another existing replica by considering 3 primary inputs:

 	- The number of leases on each node
 	- The number of requests from each locality
-	- The latency between localities !?!
-How is this determined?
+	- The latency between localities

 **Intra-locality**